ZacharyGodfrey/personal-site/src/pages/blog/000-no-code.md

 I created a [Google Form](https://forms.google.com) for the waiver that was populated with the proper legal text and all of the form fields of the existing waiver.
 I set up the form so that submissions would be captured as rows in a [Google Sheets](https://sheets.google.com) spreadsheet.
 I grabbed a photo of the venue from their website and used it in the header of the form so that it would match the branding for the business.
 Once I had the public URL for the Google Form, I generated a [QR code](https://www.qr-code-generator.com) that would link to it.

 Google Forms and Google Sheets are both free, so using them costs the business owner nothing.
-Now he can easily go into the spreadsheet and copy out all of the email addresses from a single column and import them into his existing automated email solution.
+Now he can easily go into the spreadsheet and copy all of the email addresses from a single column and import them into his existing automated email solution.

 ## Conclusion